visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  GetDebugLevel() -> integer
   SetDebugLevel(level)

-level : type
+level : string
-    A string '1', '2', '3', '4', '5' with an optional 'b' suffix to indicatewhether the output should be buffered.
-A value of '1' is a low debug level , which should be used to produce little output while a value of 5 should produce a lot of debug output.
+    A string '1', '2', '3', '4', '5' with an optional 'b' suffix to indicate
+    whether the output should be buffered.
+A value of '1' is a low debug level, which should be used to produce little output while a value of 5 should produce a lot of debug output.

-return value : integer
-    The GetDebugLevel function returns the debug level of the VisIt module.

 **Description:**